liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 	</properties>

-The Liferay plugins you develop also depend on several Lifeary artifacts.
+The Liferay plugins you develop depend on several Lifeary artifacts.
 We've included them in individual `dependency` elements within the POM's `dependencies` element.
 All of your parent project's modules (i.e., projects that refer to this parent) can leverage these dependencies.